-Why this really makes no sense at all – and can even be very damaging:
+Why this makes no sense at all – and can even be very damaging:

-- Project risk management is an important and poorly understood and practiced element of project management.
+- Project risk management is an important and poorly understood and practised element of project management.

 - Many educated people involved in projects in large-scale businesses apply project risk management very poorly and that includes quite a number of project managers.
 We have stacks of physical evidence to back this up, from many different countries, not just the UK.
 If you review the content of many real risk registers (as we have in many dozens of organisations) you will instantly find very poor content in those documents.